graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targetting_tf2.rst

 These are described in more detail below.

 .. note::
-  The model must be both instantiated and called from within an ``IPUStrategy`` context.
+  The model must be both instantiated and called from within an ``IPUStrategyV1`` context.

 See https://www.tensorflow.org/guide/keras/train_and_evaluate for